yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
 A conversation snapshot that keeps ChatGPT in execution mode and prevents behavioral drift in task-oriented conversations.
+Unlike prompts, it initializes a persistent execution mode that remains stable throughout the conversation.
 Access is provided via a private ChatGPT link.

 # Demo